Josh Shaw (defensive back): Arizona Cardinals

 On March 18, 2019, Shaw signed a one-year contract with the Arizona Cardinals.
 He was placed on injured reserve with a shoulder injury on August 25, 2019.

 On November 29, 2019, Commissioner Roger Goodell suspended Shaw indefinitely through at least the end of the 2020 season for betting on NFL games.
 Shaw made a low four-figure bet in Las Vegas on a three-team parlay (including a bet against his Cardinals team) at a sportsbook run by Caesars Entertainment.
 Some viewed the suspension as hypocritical as the NFL had previously made Caesars Entertainment its first official casino partner earlier in the year.

 Shaw filed an appeal of the suspension on December 3 but rescinded it on December 19.
 As a result, he was moved from injured reserve to the reserve/suspended list.
 Shaw was eligible to apply for reinstatement on February 15, 2021, and the NFL reinstated him on March 20, 2021 after being suspended for a total of 21 games.
 Shaw has not played in the NFL since his reinstatement.

 Birmingham Stallions

-On March 10, 2022, Shaw was drafted by the Birmingham Stallions of the United States Football League.
+On March 10, 2022, Shaw was selected by the Birmingham Stallions of the United States Football League.
 He suffered a quadriceps injury, and was transferred to the inactive roster on April 22, 2022.
 He was transferred to the active roster on April 30.